 Astronomical / Astrological

-And, the 'Months' of the Roman Calendar do not align with the Zodiac, which starts at 'The 1st Point of Aries' (indicated by the symbol ♈) and is the point at which the path of the Sun (ecliptic) and the 'celestial equator' of the Earth cross on a 'Vernal Equinox' (we had one YESTERDAY - 20th March 2012 Gregorian) BUT the Romans added in the 2 months of 'January' & 'February' and moved the start of their year back into winter.
+And, the 'Months' of the Roman Calendar do not align with the seasons described by The Zodiac, which starts at 'The 1st Point of Aries' (indicated by the symbol ♈) and is the point at which the path of the Sun (ecliptic) and the 'celestial equator' of the Earth cross on a 'Vernal Equinox'.
+(We had one of these equinoxes YESTERDAY - 20th March 2012 Gregorian).
+BUT the Romans added in the 2 months of 'January' & 'February' and moved the start of their year back into winter.
 Many older cultures however, such as in Iran (Persian) and India (Hindu) still use the Zodiac months for their calendars.